OlegKonings/CUDA_MEGA_DP_Example/README.md

 ___

 NOTE: All CUDA GPU times include all device memsets, host-device memory copies and device-host memory copies.

+Also have an alternate version which is slightly faster and returns the specific optimal allocations of colored marbles to respective boxes.
+Email me for that version.

 CPU= Intel i-7 3770K 3.5 Ghz with 3.9 Ghz target